-The professional disclosure statement (PDS) is a document that an LPC, LMFT, or registered intern gives to each client that provides information about the licensee/intern and his/her practice.
+The professional disclosure statement (PDS) is a document that an LPC, LMFT, or registered associate gives to each client that provides information about the licensee/intern and his/her practice.

 Who must have a PDS?

 - Every applicant for licensure must submit a PDS as part of his or her application.

 - Every LPC, LMFT, and intern practicing in Oregon must have, maintain and distribute a PDS unless the licensee or associate has been granted a waiver from the Board.

 - Name, business address and telephone number (place or places of practice);

 - Philosophy and approach, including codes of ethics followed and list of the Client Bill of Rights;

 - Formal education and training, including name of highest degree, school, and major coursework;

 - Continuing education requirements (licensees only);

 - Supervision requirements and registered intern status, including name of supervisor (interns only);